transloadit/uppy/website/src/docs/uppy.md

   name: 'my-file.jpg', // file name
   type: 'image/jpeg', // file type
   data: blob, // file blob
+  meta: {
+      relativePath: string, // optional, determines the unique relative path to build the file uppy id },
   source: 'Local', // optional, determines the source of the file, for example, Instagram
   isRemote: false // optional, set to true if actual file is not in the browser, but on some remote server, for example, when using companion in combination with Instagram
 })